RunqiuYe/text-editor/design-doc.md

 ```

-## Editor and gap buffer
+## Editor

+For each text file, we want to use an editor to modify the file.

 We want to use the gap buffer to hold the text in the editor.
-Since we want to show the current location of cursor on the screen, we need to include the row and the column of the cursor in the text, together with the number of rows.
+Since we want to show the current location of cursor on the screen, we need to include the row and the column of the cursor in the text, together with the total number of rows.
 Hence we define the editor struct as the following for now.

 ```c
 struct editor_header {